Information for Hunters

 • Each applicant will indicate at the time of testing whether s/he will use the meat.
 If not, the hunter is expected to either donate the meat to a charitable organization or donate the carcass to the Myaamia Center.
 The Myaamia Center will take up to three deer and up to six additional hides and skulls; in these cases hunters will contact the Myaamia Center directly.

-• Approved hunters will only hunt with archery equipment from tree stands, so that arrows missing target go into ground.
+• Approved Natural Areas hunters will only hunt with archery equipment from tree stands, so that arrows missing target go into ground.
 Hunters must wear safety harness when in a tree or tree stand.
-Hunters cannot use steps that will damage tree, and must remove the tree stand steps and loosen the straps when the stand is not in use.
+Hunters cannot use steps that will damage trees, and must remove or block the tree stand steps and loosen the straps when the stand is not in use.

-• Each hunter must notify the Natural Areas Manager (or the Ecology Research Center station manager for ERC) at least one day before s/he intends to hunt, so that the Manager can inform Miami Police Dispatch.
+• Each hunter must notify the MUNA Manager (or the Ecology Research Center station manager for ERC) at least one day before s/he intends to hunt, so that the Manager can inform Miami Police Dispatch.

-• Permission letter from MUNA Manager and ID must be carried by hunter when engaged in hunting activities.
+• Permission letter from MUNA or ERC Manager and ID must be carried by hunter when engaged in hunting activities.
 Hunters must use blaze orange when hunting.

 • White-tailed deer are the only animal that will be permitted for hunting.

 • Hunters are required to remove carcasses and report kills to MUNA (or ERC) Manager as well as to State deer check station (or online or over phone, as per current State rules).
-Hunters may remove carcasses by non-motorized cart with tarp cover.
+Hunters may remove carcasses by non-motorized cart with tarp cover, if desired.
 If field dressed, entrails/gut piles must be left at least 50’ from all trails and live streams.

-• Hunters successfully harvesting multiple antlerless deer will be given preference in next year’s lottery.
+• Hunters successfully harvesting at least one antlerless deer will be given preference in next year’s lottery; those harvesting two will automatically be selected if they submit a complete application within the application period.

 Deer Management Bow Hunting Application